Latest News

 After a short break, racing returns to Newton Abbot on Wednesday with the opening race, the Class 2 Kauto The King Handicap Chase due off at 1.45pm, part of ITV’s afternoon coverage.

-Another trainer with two entries is Paul Nicholls with course winner Centara and Il Ridoto, who was pulled up behind stable companion Twinjets at Ayr.
-Nicholls starts the new season without the services of Harry Cobden who has been appointed as first jockey to leading owner J P McManus.
+Another trainer with two entries was Paul Nicholls and he has chosen four-time course winner Centara, not seen out since being pulled up at Cheltenham in October, who will be ridden by Freddie Gingell.
+Nicholls starts the new season without the services of Harry Cobden who has been appointed as first jockey to leading owner JP McManus and Cobden will be on Hercule Du Seuil, formerly trained by Willie Mullins and having his fourth start for Neil Mulholland.

 The race remembers Kauto The King, who won five of his ten chases around the course.
-He was trained initially by Colin Tizzard and then by his son Joe who has entered Western General, a course winner over hurdles and fences.
+Initially trained by Colin Tizzard, he is now with his son Joe who runs Western General, a course winner over hurdles and fences.

-Next up is the Racing To School Reaches 25 Years Maiden Hurdle over the same trip which has attracted 20 entries with Nicky Henderson, Nicholls and Skelton having two apiece.
-Exeter runner-up Bold Step, who is also entered at Ffos Las on Tuesday and Kelso on Wednesday, could be a Royal winner for Henderson and, with Skelton’s Worcester bumper winner Trigg declared at Uttoxeter on Saturday, the lightly-raced Lirone Du Seuil could be the stable’s representative.
+Next up is the Racing To School Reaches 25 Years Maiden Hurdle over the same trip in which Nicky Henderson has selected Exeter runner-up Bold Step, who also had entries at Ffos Las and Kelso.
+He could be a Royal winner with Skelton’s lightly-raced Lirone Du Seuil expected to step up on his form to date.

-The trip is three and a quarter miles for the No Drama This End Club Novices’ Handicap Chase in which Henderson again has two entries, but it’s Skelton’s Storminhome, still to win after ten attempts over fences, who might come out on top.
+The trip is three and a quarter miles for the No Drama This End Club Novices’ Handicap Chase and Skelton’s Storminhome, still to win after ten attempts over fences, might come out on top at the expense of Rickety Bridge, whom Nicholls runs in this race rather than over hurdles in the last.